ArmSoM/documentation/docs/getting-started/documentation-center.md

 # Getting Help

-If you run into any problems using this documentation, ask your questions in our forum or submit a GitHub issue.
+If you run into any problems using this documentation, ask your questions in our [forum](http://forum.armsom.org/) or [ArmSoM Discord](https://discord.gg/EFrQbnsy).
 We have an active technical support team responding regularly to assist you.

 # Community